Key Things to Avoid After a Rhinoplasty

 Is It Bad to Laugh After Rhinoplasty?

 Although laughing after rhinoplasty seems like a rather natural, unavoidable thing to do, (particularly if someone cracks a good joke), experts generally agree that while occasional smiling or laughing will probably not compromise the results of your surgery, doing your best to limit facial animation, especially in the first weeks, is strongly advisable.
-Why?
-Because too much facial expressiveness can push on your sutures, rendering it more challenging for you to breathe down the line.

 What About Laughing Hard, Crying, and Yawning?